The Rise of AI Language Pathologists: Exploring Two-level Prompt Learning for Few-shot Weakly-supervised Whole Slide Image Classification: Preliminaries

 Given a dataset $X=\{X_1,X_2,\ldots,X_N\}$ comprising $N$ WSIs, and each WSI $X_i$ is partitioned into non-overlapping small patches $\{x_{i,j},j=1,2,\ldots n_i\}$, where $n_i$ represents the number of patches obtained from $X_i$.
 All patches within $X_i$ collectively form a bag, and each patch serves as an instance of that bag.
 The bag is assigned a label $Y_i\in\left\{0,1\right\}$, where $i=\{1,2,...N\}$.
 The labels of each instance $\{y_{i,j},j=1,2, \ldots n_i\}$ are associated with the bag label in the following manner:

 This implies that all instances within negative bags are assigned negative labels, whereas positive bags contain at least one positive-labeled instance.
 In the context of weakly-supervised MIL, only the bag label is provided for the training set, while the labels of individual instances remain unknown.
-The Few-shot Weakly-supervised WSI Classification (FSWC) task poses an even greater challenge as it allows for only a limited number of labeled bags for training.
-Typically, only a small number of bags per class, such as 1, 2, 4, 8, or 16, are available.
+The Few-shot Weakly-supervised WSI Classification (FSWC) task poses an even greater challenge as it allows only a limited number of labeled bags for training.
+In the FSWC task, "shot" refers to the number of labeled slides.
+In N-shot experiments, the training set uses only N pairs of positive and negative slides for training, and the model is evaluated on the complete testing set.
+Typically, only a small number of bags per class, such as 1, 2, 4, 8, or 16, are available for training.
 The objective of FSWC is to accurately classify both the bags and individual instances, despite the scarcity of labeled training bags.